UnconnectedBedna/shrink-backup/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve
-title: ''
+title: 'Bug in shrink-backup'
 labels: bug
 assignees: UnconnectedBedna